Running Go HTTP server on Teensy 4.1

 files in our folder and install dependencies.

-Now we can build our test program.
+Now you can build yout first program.

-$ emgo build
+$ go build

 Go compiler is silent, so there is no any message if everything went well.
 You should find the result of compilation in the teensyApp.elf